Prophet's Mosque: Umayyad era

+Abbasid era

-The Abbasid caliph al-Mahdi extended the mosque to the north by 50 m.
+The Abbasid caliph al-Mahdi extended the mosque to the north by 2450 m2, the fifth expansion of the mosque which took four years to complete.
 His name was also inscribed on the walls of the mosque.
 He also planned to remove six steps to the minbar, but abandoned this idea, fearing damage to the wooden platforms on which they were built.
 The project required the demolition of the two northern minarets of al-Walid's time but they were replaced by two new towers at the northern corners of the new expansion.
 According to an inscription of Ibn Qutaybah, the caliph al-Ma'mun did "unspecified work" on the mosque.
 Al-Mutawakkil lined the enclosure of Muhammad's tomb with marble.
+In 1257–58 Al-Musta'sim wanted to carry out a renovations program of the mosque but the renovation was interrupted by the Mongol sack of Baghdad in 1258.

+Mamluk era

+The Raisiyyah Minaret was built by Qaitbay in 1481 (886 AH).
+The Green Dome was originally built by Qalawun but was later rebuilt and painted green in 1837.
+Images in 1910 (left), and 2018 (right).
+The Green Dome is a defining symbol of the mosque.

-In 1269, the Mamluk sultan Baybars sent dozens of artisans led by the eunuch Emir Jamal al-Din Muhsin al-Salihi to rebuild the sanctuary, including enclosures around the tombs of Muhammad and of Fatima.
-The Mamluk sultan al-Ashraf Qansuh al-Ghuri built a dome of stone over his grave in 1476.
+In 1269, the Mamluk sultan Baybars sent dozens of artisans led by the eunuch Emir Jamal al-Din Muhsin al-Salihi to rebuild the sanctuary, including enclosures around the tombs of Muhammad and of Fatima. in 1279 sultan Qalawun added a wooden dome over the tomb of the prophet, and rebuilt the south-western minaret (Bab Al-Salam minaret) in 1307, which still retains its lower structure but with the upper section being built during the Ottoman era.

+In 1474 the Mamluk sultan Qaitbay ordered major renovation to be conducted on the mosque's roofs, columns, walls and minarets, the work also included the rebuilding of the wooden dome to a stone dome over the prophet's tomb in 1476. and in 1481–1483 he carried out the sixth expansion of the mosque, and ordered the reconstruction of the Nabawi mihrab, Uthmani Mirhab and the Tahajjud Mihrab.
+In addition, he rebuilt the south-eastern Raisiyyah Minaret (main minaret) in 1481.
+It was subsequently renovated in 1483 and again in 1486.
+He also commissioned the construction of the Western Minaret, which was later demolished during the Saudi expansions.